What Is a Good Mortgage Rate in Today’s Market? | 2024

 Most borrowers tend to focus on mortgage rates.
 But the APR you pay on a loan is often just as or even more important than the basic interest rate.

 The annual percentage rate (APR) looks at all your costs of borrowing (including interest) and spreads them over the potential life of your loan.
 So APRs are higher than straight rates.
-And they can tell you about what you’re actually going to pay.
+Understanding what is considered a good mortgage rate includes looking at the APR, as it provides insight into what you’re actually going to pay.

 Just note, APR assumes you’ll keep your loan its full term, which most borrowers don’t.
 They either sell or refinance before the mortgage term ends.